benhamill/benhamill.github.com/source/_posts/2013-09-03-never-type-bundle-exec-again.markdown

 bin
 ```

-Here's down side number one: You will probably have to override this for specific
+Here's downside number one: You will probably have to override this for specific
 projects.
 For instance, gems often ship with a `bin` directory with files to do
 with the gem.
 You'll want to make sure those aren't ignored.
 If you explicitly
 `git add` them, they should be tracked by git thereafter, but you have to go out